jupyter/nbclassic/docs/source/nbclassic.rst

 Read more details about the changes currently taking place in the Jupyter Ecosystem in this `team-compass issue`_.

-You can install the nbclassic, notebook-v7 and jupyterlab, all three of which will be providing different user interfaces that will be available on the same server.
+You can install the nbclassic, notebook 7 and jupyterlab, all three of which will be providing different user interfaces that will be available on the same server.

-As nbclassic provides the static assets for notebook-v6.5.x, while having both installed should cause no issues, the user interface provided by these two packages will be the same.
+As nbclassic provides the static assets for notebook 6.5.x, while having both installed should cause no issues, the user interface provided by these two packages will be the same.
 These UIs would be available in different servers.

-When using nbclassic and notebook <= v6.4.x you can expect that these UIs will not be only presented at different servers but may also differ as potential changes to the nbclassic UI will not be reflected in Notebook versions <= 6.4.x.
+When using nbclassic and notebook <= 6.4.x you can expect that these UIs will not be only presented at different servers but may also differ as potential changes to the nbclassic UI will not be reflected in Notebook versions <= 6.4.x.